ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 #### Sample Python Code for a Kafka Producer

 This is a very simple implementation of a Kafka producer using Python as the programming language.
 This code does not consume a data feed from a provider.
-It only shows how a producer sends messages to a kafka topic.
+It only shows how a producer sends messages to a Kafka topic.

 ```python